n8n-io/n8n-docs/docs/nodes/expressions.md

 const allItems = $items("IF", 1, 0);
 ```

+## Variable: $executionId

+Contains the unique ID of the current workflow execution.

 ## Variable: $node

-Works exactly like `$item` with the difference that it will always return the data of the first output and
-the last run of the node.
+Works exactly like `$item` with the difference that it will always return the data of the first output and the last run of the node.

 ```typescript
 // Returns the fileName of binary property "data" of Node "HTTP Request"